kdavila/lecturemath/ACCESS2021_release/README.md

 >>

-These outputs are then analyzed to identify unique and stable Connected Components (CCs) to represent hand written content, and these CCs are grouped into tracklets that define the timeline of each group of handwritting symbols.
+These outputs are then analyzed to identify unique and stable Connected Components (CCs) to represent handwritten content, and these CCs are grouped into tracklets that define the timeline of each group of handwritting symbols.

      python pre_ST3D_v3.0_02_cc_analysis.py [path of config file] [other parameters] python pre_ST3D_v3.0_03_cc_grouping.py [path of config file] [other parameters]